T/Sgt R.G. Scharch

 24

-Group B - U-Boat Facilities at Wilhelmshaven, Germany (PFF)
+Group B - U-Boat Facilities - Wilhelmshaven, Germany (PFF)

 B-17G #42-31574 Ole George